almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/pom_everest.md

 path='email_modules/singles/copy'
 color='''white'''

-	copy = '''When looking to personalise your Ford Everest there are no better accessories than Ford Genuine Accessories. <a href="https://www.ford.com.au/suv/everest/smart-accessories/" style="text-decoration:underline; color:#2D96CD;" >Click here</a> to see the full range.'''
+	copy = '''When looking to personalise your Ford Everest there are no better accessories than Ford Genuine Accessories.
+See a selection below or <a href="https://www.ford.com.au/suv/everest/smart-accessories/" style="text-decoration:underline; color:#2D96CD;" >click here</a> to see the full range.'''

 [[module]]
 path='email_modules/spacer/default'